gtazariah/sample-tomcat-application/README.md

 # Sample war application using maven

-1. Navigate to the directory and run the below maven command to build the war file asa
+1. Navigate to the directory and run the below maven command to build the war file asaa
 ```
 $mvn clean verify